Michael Jay Solomon

 For three years he created El Camino Entertainment Group, Inc. (now called North American Midway), the largest Midway operating company in North America, by consolidating six of the most important family-run companies in the U.S. and Canada, consisting of rides, food and games, serving state and county fairs.
 This business was bought out by a large investment fund, and then by a management buy-out.

-Mr. Solomon serves on the Board of Overseers of New York University’s Stern School of Business (32 years) and is a special advisor to the President of Emerson College in Boston.
+Mr. Solomon served on the Board of Overseers of New York University’s Stern School of Business (33 years) and is a special advisor to the President of Emerson College in Boston.
 He is a Founder of The Sam Spiegel Film & Television School in Jerusalem, and was Founding Chairman of The Jerusalem Foundation of the West Coast of the United States.
 He is also the Honorary Chairman of the Actors Equity of China, being the first American to ever hold this post.
 He co-founded and is Chairman of the Careyes Clinic in Jalisco, Mexico, which serves 4,000 people a year.
-He has also been on the Board of The Jeffrey Modell Foundation for the past 26 years.
-He also recently joined the Board of Advisors of i-Blades, Inc. In March 2013 he followed in the steps of many famous Americans in being nominated to receive the annual Ellis Island Medal of Honor.
+He has also been on the Board of The Jeffrey Modell Foundation for the past 30 years.
+In March 2013 he followed in the steps of many famous Americans in being nominated to receive the annual Ellis Island Medal of Honor.

 He was educated at New York University’s Stern School of Business and Boston’s Emerson College, where he was awarded an honorary Doctor of Law degree.
 He is a member of the international honor society, Beta Gama Sigma, which is the highest recognition a business student can receive anywhere in the world.